Our Services

 Published on: 3/7/2026

-Next steps include a professional mental health evaluation, asking about therapies like Dialectical Behavior Therapy, and creating a safety plan if you have self-harm or suicidal thoughts.
-There are several factors to consider; see below to understand more and to find details that could affect your care decisions.
+Recommended next steps include scheduling a professional mental health evaluation, asking your provider about evidence-based treatments like Dialectical Behavior Therapy (DBT), and creating a safety plan if you experience self-harm urges or suicidal thoughts.

 BPD stands for Borderline Personality Disorder.
 It is a recognized mental health condition that affects how a person regulates emotions, relates to others, and sees themselves.
 The result can feel like emotional chaos—but there are clear explanations, and more importantly, effective treatments.